pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 one after another.

 We now need a way for the player to answer the questions.
 We'll do this by adding three buttons.
-The player will click on the one for the answer they think is correct.
+The player will click on the button for the answer they think is correct.

 We'll start with a button to press if the player thinks "A" is the right answer.
-This is a new sprite, with a provided costume.
+This is a new sprite, with a costume that's provided with this tutorial:

 {{< commit add-AnswerA-sprite >}}

-The new sprite starts off right on top of the narrator, which is no good.
-Make the button move to a sensible place when the program
+If you try this, you'll see that the new sprite starts off right on top of the narrator, which is no good.
+Make the button move to a sensible place when the program starts:
-starts:

 {{< commit init-AnswerA-position >}}

-Going a bit more quickly now, we can add a button for if the player thinks "B" is the right answer.
-This is very similar to the "A" button; it has a different costume, and different starting coordinates.
+Going a bit more quickly now, we can add a button the player can click if they think "B" is the right answer.
+This is very similar to the "A" button, but it has a different costume, and different starting coordinates.

 {{< commit add-AnswerB-sprite-and-init-position >}}